Patrick W. Welch: Micromentalists

 In 2006, Welch started an art movement collectively known as the Micromentalists.
 The general philosophy of the group was that art need not be "monumental" in scale to be important, and has been described as "pseudo-Marxist".
 Welch's purpose in putting together the Micromentalists was to start an art movement based on this philosophy.
 Founding members included artists Bill Drummond, Steve Keene, Paul Nudd, James J. Peterson, and Eric Doeringer.

 The group became known not only for its premise of small art, but also for its commercial practice of selling art at lower prices, adjusted for the income of the buyer.
 Their first shows were mentioned in Chicago and national art media for these reasons and for the participation of notable artists such as Drummond and Keene.

+Personal life and death

+Welch died at the age of 43 in 2008, "leaving behind his wife Carrie Golus, and twin 5-year-old sons, Ben & Alex."